-- 4.1.2.1 Efficiency refers to the productive use of resources by the PCSS and its participants in performing their functions.
-The following matters are of relevance in this regard: - 4.1.2.1.1 Access refers to the ability to use services and includes the direct use of the services by participants, including FMIs and market infrastructures and, where relevant, service providers.7 Access to the system should be based on objective, transparent and risk-based eligibility criteria to ensure that the PCSS system operators, providers and participants possess the reputational, financial, risk management, governance, technical and operational requisites as well as the business commitment necessary to provide services in line with the required standards. - 4.1.2.1.2 Interoperability is defined in the NPSD Position Paper on Interoperability8 as the ease of interlinking different systems on a business and a technology level.
+- 4.1.2.1 Efficiency refers to the effective utilisation of resources by the PCSS and its participants in performing their functions.
+The following matters are relevant in this context: - 4.1.2.1.1 Access refers to the ability to use services and includes the direct use of the services by participants, including FMIs and market infrastructures and, where relevant, service providers.5 Access to the system should be based on objective, transparent and risk-based eligibility criteria to ensure that the PCSS system operators, providers and participants possess the reputational, financial, risk management, governance, technical and operational requisites as well as the business commitment necessary to provide services in line with the required standards. - 4.1.2.1.2 Interoperability is defined in the NPSD Position Paper on Interoperability6 as the ease of interlinking different systems at a business and a technology level.
 It should be maintained and promoted wherever feasible within the spheres of the payment system.
-The SARB does not support the development of separate and/or independent 'closed systems' as this leads to payment system inefficiencies.
+The SARB does not support the development of separate and/or independent 'closed systems' as these contribute to inefficiencies within the payment system.